-4. Remarketing Tactics: Bid more on shopping cart and conversion abandons
+4. Remarketing Strategy: Bid more on shopping cart and conversion abandons

 You know a visitor is more interested in your business and products when they’ve visited particular landing pages.
 This includes bounced traffic from shopping carts and lead generating pages like ebook and webinars.

 As soon as they’ve left, it’s time to keep reminding those lost leads to come on back and continue your conversion process.

 Adjust your remarketing bid strategy to spend more on your warmer traffic by increasing your ad spend and decreasing frequency capping (we’ll dig deeper into this soon) on conversion landing pages.